dudash/openshift-workshops/www-default/workshop-lab-welcome.md

 {% endhighlight %}

 ### It looks empty via the command line too
+Depending on what environment you are running this workshop in, you may have a demo project already created that you could use.
+But in case you don't, let's see how we can create one.

-> <i class="fa fa-terminal"></i> Type the following command to use the demo project (replace 'demo' with the project you want to use if there isn't a demo project):
+> <i class="fa fa-terminal"></i> Type the following command to create the demo project (replace 'YOURNAME' with your name or student ID):

 {% highlight csh %}
-$ oc project demo
+$ oc new-project demo-YOURNAME
 {% endhighlight %}

+> <i class="fa fa-terminal"></i> Type the following command to use the demo project (replace 'YOURNAME' with your name or student ID):

+{% highlight csh %}
+$ oc project demo-YOURNAME
+{% endhighlight %}

-> <i class="fa fa-terminal"></i> Type the following command to show services, deployment configs, build configurations, and active deployments:
+> <i class="fa fa-terminal"></i> Type the following command to show services, deployment configs, build configurations, and active deployments (this will come in handy later):

 {% highlight csh %}
 $ oc status